MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-rbac-azure-ad.md

    In Kubernetes, **Roles** define the permissions to grant, and **RoleBindings** apply the permissions to desired users or groups.
 These assignments can be applied to a given namespace or across an entire cluster.
 For more information, see [Using Kubernetes RBAC authorization](/azure/aks/concepts-identity#kubernetes-rbac).

    Create a role for the **dev** namespace.
 This role grants full permissions to the namespace.
-In production environments, you may want to specify more granular permissions for different users or groups.
+In production environments, you might want to specify more granular permissions for different users or groups.

-3. Create a file named `role-dev-namespace.yaml` and paste the following YAML manifest:
+3. Create a file named **role-dev-namespace.yaml** and paste the following YAML manifest:

     ```yaml
     kind: Role